List of David Letterman sketches: Is This Anything?

 After about thirty seconds the curtain is lowered and Letterman discusses with Shaffer whether the act was "something" or "nothing."
 As the segment continued over the course of time, Letterman would increasingly express disinterest in the featured performer, opting instead to admire the Grinder Girl.
 Shaffer in turn would often admit to having been too distracted with his performance of the music.

 On an episode in June 2003, the curtain rose to reveal members of the Stanley Cup champion New Jersey Devils.
 Martin Brodeur hoisted the trophy, leading the crowd in a chant of "Devils!
 Devils!"
 Letterman and Shaffer ruled it as definitely "something."

 Is This Anything lay dormant for almost a year before it was resurrected on the March 22, 2006 episode.
 A man balanced himself on a ladder and juggled: Paul Shaffer voted a clear "nothing", and Letterman was going to vote "something" before he noticed a safety mat.
 Letterman then concurred with Shaffer.

 In an uncharacteristic move, Letterman invited Sharon Osbourne to assist in officiating Is This Anything on the July 26, 2007 episode, due to her involvement with America's Got Talent.
 The act consisted of a man balancing an aluminum ladder on his chin while riding a unicycle, and all three agreed that it was nothing.

 Small Town News

-Often presented on Mondays, Letterman presents a series of actual news items, advertisements, and police blotter excerpts which are shown to be unintentionally humorous.
-In earlier incarnations, Letterman would precede the segment by asking the audience to "please wait for the humorous comment", which consisted of him reciting a scripted follow-up to each news item.
-While this ostensibly differentiated the segment from Jay Leno's similar sketch, "Headlines" (though "Small Town News" was a segment on Late Night from its 1982 inception, and even appeared on Letterman's 1980 daytime show), the later revival of "Small Town News" only includes an occasional impromptu remark from Letterman.
-On at least one occasion, Letterman has claimed that Leno's headlines is a copy of the sketch.